Tour¶

 Rules are defined with a type and a string id of the resource.

-timeRule = "W", ["timeId"]
+timeRule = "Window", ["time"]

-capacityRule = "C", ["capacityId"]
+capacityRule = "Capacity", ["capacity"]

-mutuallyExclusiveSetsRule = "MES", ["mutuallyExclusiveSetsId"]
+mutuallyExclusiveSetsRule = "MES", ["mutuallyExclusiveSets"]

 Create Subproblems¶